 The King James Bible translators were obviously aware of other previous English translations that had both "fold" and then "flock" in this verse because this is what Tyndale, Coverdale and Matthew's bible translations said.
 This means they made a conscious and deliberate choice to translate both words as "FOLD".

 Also agreeing with the KJB reading and translating both words as "fold" are Wycliffe 1395, the Great Bible 1540, "other shepe I haue, which are not of thys FOLD.
 Them also must I bring, and they shall heare my voyce, and there shal be one FOLD and one shepherd.", the Bishops' Bible 1568, the Geneva Bible "fold" "sheepfold", Mace's N.T.
 1729, Whiston's Primitive N.T.
 1745, Worsley Version 1770, Thomas Haweis N.T.
-1795, Webster's 1833 translation, New Testament translated from the Sinaitic Manuscript 1918 by Henry Anderson, Godbey's N.T.
-1902, the Douay 1950, the KJV 21st Century version 1994, the Third Millennium Bible 1998, the English Jubilee Bible 2000 and the Aramaic Bible in Plain English - "But I have other sheep which were not from this FOLD; I must also bring them.
-They also will hear my voice, and the entire FOLD shall be one, and One Shepherd.”
+1795, Webster's 1833 translation, The Boothroyd Bible 1853, The Godbey N.T.
+1902, the New Testament translated from the Sinaitic Manuscript 1918 by Henry Anderson, Godbey's N.T.
+1902, the Douay 1950, the KJV 21st Century version 1994, the Third Millennium Bible 1998, the English Jubilee Bible 2010, the Aramaic Bible in Plain English - "But I hav other sheep which were not from this FOLD; I must bring them.
+They also will hear my voice, and the entire FOLD shall be one, and One Shepherd.", and The Work of God's Children's Bible 2011.

 The Geneva bible makes no distinction either but renders it: "Other sheepe I haue also, which are not of this FOLDE: them also must I bring, and they shall heare my voyce: and there shalbe one sheepeFOLDE, and one shepheard."

-The 2001 Easy to Read version goes the other way and translates both words as "flock".
+The 2006 Easy to Read version, The New Century Version 2005, The Resurrection Life N.T.
+2005, The Voice 2012, International Children's bible 2015 and The Passion Translation 2017 all go the other way and translate both words as "flock".
 "I have other sheep too.
 They are not in this FLOCK here.
 I must lead them also.
 They will listen to my voice.
 In the future there will be one FLOCK and one shepherd."

 Fifthly, there have been many commentators who found no problem at all with the King James rendering of both words as "fold", and they proceeded to expound the Scriptures as they stand in the KJB.